FAQs & Resources

 A: Have a plan for your personal and financial safety.
 This starts by knowing where the flood hazards are and avoiding them during a flood.
 For homes in the floodplain have a safe evacuation plan that includes when and where to go.
 For the building and its contents, have flood insurance to be able to quickly have funds to replace and repair damaged items.
 Understand how high the water can get and keep items that can not be replaced high above the flood waters reach.
-For more information go to: https://www.piercecountywa.gov/1597/Flood-Preparedness
+Learn more about flood preparedness.

 Q: Why does Pierce County regulate these areas?